JoryHogeveen/off-canvas-sidebars/readme.txt

 == Description ==

+This plugin will add various options to implement off-canvas sidebars in your WordPress theme using the Slidebars jQuery plugin.

 = Overview / Features =

 *	Add off-canvas sidebars to the left and right of your website
-*	You can add the control buttons with a widget, a menu item or with custom code, [click here for documentation](http://plugins.adchsm.me/slidebars/usage.php "click here for documentation").
+*	You can add the control buttons with a widget, a menu item or with custom code, [click here for documentation](http://plugins.adchsm.me/slidebars/usage.php "click here for documentation")
 *	Various customisation options under the Appearances menu

 = Compatibility =

+*Themes based on the Genesis Framework are supported by default.
+Please read the installation instructions for other themes!*
 This plugin should work with most themes and plugins allthough I can't be sure for all use-cases.
 At this point it's still a 0.x version...
-Themes based on the Genesis Framework are supported by default.
-Please read the installation instructions for other themes!

 = It's not working! / I found a bug! =